lnbits/free-lnaddress-extension/README.md

 # Free Lightning Address extends LNURLp

+# CAVEAT: Use this extension if your lnbits is older than February 2023, and be sure to read the release notes

 - Basically extends Lnurlp functionality with [LN Addresses](https://lightningaddress.com/)
 - See also [LUD-16: Paying to static internet identifiers.](https://github.com/lnurl/luds/blob/luds/16.md)
 - The `<username>` is limited to `a-z0-9-_.`.
 Please note that this is way more strict than common email addresses as it allows fewer symbols and only lowercase characters.